Single Centre Guided Holidays

 What happens if it rains or blows a gale?

 Unless the conditions are such that to do otherwise would be dangerous the programme will continue as planned, or with only minor changes.
 The leader will make this judgment, based upon the forecast, and his or her knowledge of the area.
 Minor changes could include reversing the route so that the group is not walking into the prevailing wind, altering the order of the walks so that the one with the most shelter is saved for the bad weather day, or shortening the walk and retreating to a welcoming pub or tearoom!
 Occasionally a route has to be changed part way through in the event that the weather deteriorates unexpectedly, but usually the leader is able to make the judgment well beforehand.
+The safely of the group will be his or her number one consideration.

 Bringing a good set of waterproof jacket and trousers (rain gear), and suitable walking boots, will add to both your safety and your enjoyment of the tour if the weather does turn out to be inclement.
 Click here for a list of suggested equipment.